-Most orthodontists offer free consultations, and they help you get a better sense of the office environment and staff.
+Most orthodontists offer low-cost consultations, and they help you get a better sense of the office environment and staff.
 Plus, a consultation gives you a chance to interview treatment professionals and ask any questions you may have about the process.
 The consultation is a great way to ease anxiety about your first appointment.
-Scheduling a free consultation before you choose your treatment provider will ensure that you are comfortable with the orthodontic team you select and that you’re confident in the care you receive.
+Scheduling a consultation before you choose your treatment provider will ensure that you are comfortable with the orthodontic team you select and that you’re confident in the care you receive.

 Meet Your Treatment Provider